 The forests in Southeast Asia are being emptied of wildlife by a deadly threat: illegal snares.

 These snares, which can be made cheaply and quickly out of rope, bicycle brake cables, or motorcycle wires, are being set at an alarming rate and are devastating the populations of ground and tree dwelling animals in the region.
 One poacher can set hundreds of snares in a single day, and as roads expand and motorcycles become more affordable, the reach of these snares also increases.
+A WWF report estimates that millions of snares are set each year in the protected areas of Cambodia, Laos and Viet Nam.
 More than 200,000 snares were removed from just five protected areas in Southeast Asia between 2010 and 2015, while almost 15,000 snares were found and disarmed in four protected areas in the Greater Mekong in 2019 alone.
-But these huge number represent just a small percentage of the snares that have actually been set, which is believed to be in the range of tens of millions of snares every year.

 What makes these snares so pernicious is that they trap animals indiscriminately, killing and maiming many of the most endangered and threatened species in the region, even if they are not the primary target of the snares.
 For instance the dhole, a wild dog and one of Asia's rarest predators, has no commercial value but is being caught at alarming rates.
 Set to supply the illegal wildlife trade with bushmeat, furs and bones, these deadly snares cause wide-spread defaunation - large-scale removal of wild animals - in the forests of the Greater Mekong, an area that has suffered from more extinctions of mammals and birds in the 20th century than any other comparable continental area.
 And as the population of Southeast Asia and neighboring China has grown and become wealthier, the problem has become more and more acute.
 One study, which compared two similar forest habitats in Southeast Asia, found that the impact of snaring was more detrimental to wildlife populations than habitat degradation from logging .